 The Chicago arson defense attorneys at Okabe & Haushalter are ready to fight to tooth and nail for you.
 You have most likely heard of our firm from our television appearances, newspaper articles and other media from the national and international covered cases we have handled.

 High-profile criminal defense cases deserve major league legal representation.
 The quality of your legal counsel can often make the difference between maintaining or losing your freedom.
 Do not take chances when it comes to choosing the right lawyer.
-To learn more on how our team of Chicago arson defense attorneys can help, contact the legal team at Okabe & Haushalter and schedule a free consultation to discuss your case.
+To learn more about how our team of Chicago arson defense attorneys can help, contact the legal team at Okabe & Haushalter and schedule a free consultation to discuss your case.